tpwd/ke_search/Documentation/Indexing/IndexerTypes/Pages.rst

 =============

 * Set the type of the indexer configuration to `Pages`.
-* Set a title (only for internal use)
+* Set a title (only for internal use).
-* set the record storage page of search data your search data folder
+* Set the field :guilabel:`Storage` to the folder where you want to store your search data.
 * Set :guilabel:`Startingpoints (recursive)` to the pages you want to index recursively.
 * Set :guilabel:`Single Pages` to the pages you want to index non-recursively.